Nonparametric estimation of the job-size distribution for an M/G/1 queue with Poisson sampling: Concluding remarks

 The approach presented here can also be applied to nonparametric estimation of the job-size density, assuming it exists and satisfies some regularity conditions.
 An interesting generalization is to extend the analysis to the setting of a Lévy-driven queue, where the input is some general subordinator and not necessarily a compound Poisson process (see \cite{DM2015}).
 The goal here would be to estimate the underlying Lévy measure of the input.
 The CF estimator in this case can be obtained directly from \cite{RBM2019}, which dealt with this general setting.
 However, inverting the net input CF to the Lévy measure is not straightforward.
-One possibility is to apply the inversion technique used in \cite{G2012}, which entails the estimation of the first and second derivatives of the CF. Another potential generalization is that of a Markov-modulated input process for which similar estimation equations can be constructed for the Poisson sampling scheme (see \cite{AK2000}).
-In the author's view, these directions raise various interesting and challenging questions to be considered in future work.
+One possibility is to apply the inversion technique used in \cite{G2012}, which entails the estimation of the first and second derivatives of the CF. In the author's view, these directions raise various interesting and challenging questions to be considered in future work.

+Another extension to consider is that of a Markov-modulated input process for which similar estimation equations can be constructed for the Poisson sampling scheme.
+The main idea here is to utilize the framework of \cite{AK2000} that constructs an exponential (Wald type) martingale for the net-input process where the arrival rate is modulated by a CTMC with transition matrix $Q$ on a finite state space $\{\lambda_1,\ldots,\lambda_p\}$.
+The CF of the net-input process can represented by the solution of $|Q+\mathrm{diag}({\boldsymbol \varphi})|=0$, where

+The methods presented in this work may be applied once the conditional workload distribution at Poisson sampling times is derived.
+Stochastic root finding will likely be necessary for the matrix inversion described above.
+An obvious obstacle is that knowledge of the arrival rates and transition matrix, or a reliable method for their estimation, is necessary.